ramgirish10/Financial_Performance_Dashboard_Project/README.md

 # 📊 Financial Performance Dashboard Project

 ## 📝 Overview
-This project involves the generation and analysis of financial data for 50 companies across various industries.
-The data is synthesized using Python libraries and is used to create an interactive Power BI dashboard.
-The dashboard provides insights into company performance, financial health, cash flow, investments, and risk assessment.
+This project involves the creation of a simulated financial dataset for 50 companies across various industries and regions, and the development of a detailed Power BI dashboard for financial analysis.
+The dataset spans 5 years, covering key financial metrics like assets, liabilities, revenue, investments, and cash flows.
+The Power BI dashboard offers insights into company performance, risk assessment, and financial health.

 ## 📈 Dashboard Sections